TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-server-modifyserverparameters.md

 Not all PostgreSQL parameters are available for you to reconfigure in Azure Database for PostgreSQL.
 If a PostgreSQL parameter is not listed in your server's Azure portal **Server parameters** window, then it cannot be reconfigured from the default.

 To review the current list of configurable parameters, navigate to the **Server parameters** window in the Azure portal.
 A few Postgres parameters require you to restart the server for them to take effect.
-These are indicated by the property 'Static'.
+These are indicated by the property `Static`.

 ## **Recommended Steps**

-**How can I change other parameters that are not available in the Azure Portal?**
+**How can I change other parameters that are not available in the Azure portal?**

-If a parameter you'd like to configure is not listed, let us know by creating a new request or voting for existing requests in our [feedback forum](https://feedback.azure.com/forums/597976-azure-database-for-postgresql).
+If a parameter you'd like to configure is not listed, let us know by creating a new request or by voting for existing requests in our [feedback forum](https://feedback.azure.com/forums/597976-azure-database-for-postgresql).
 We evaluate these requests periodically and make parameters configurable if we can safely do so.

 **How can I enable Query Performance Insights / Performance Recommendations on a read replica?**